 So, what can we do with this?

-Just one option for having a bit of fun: we could try to figure out our own level of “existential health,” or the health of our friends.
+But as another option for having a bit of fun: we could try to figure out our own level of “existential health,” or the health of our friends.

 One possible way to do this is to ask our friends (or ourselves) a few questions.